nightroman/FarNet/FSharpFar/README.md

 #### `fs: //open with = <config>`

-Opens a session with the specified configuration file.
+Opens an interactive session with the specified configuration.

-The interactive file is `config-path\base-name.fsx`.

 Sample file association: